Scroll to navigation

 --palette {name}

-Change the default color palette.
-Setting this to custom takes the color palette from the following options.
+Specify the default color palette.
+Specify custom to make use of the color palette from the following options.

-In the following options color is an RGB color value written as three comma-separated integers between 0 and 255 inclusive.
+In the following options, colors are specified in RGB color value, written in three comma-separated integers between 0 and 255 inclusive.

 --palette-black {color}